Michael Long (footballer): Australian Football League career

-Long played perhaps the best game of his career in the 1993 AFL Grand Final.
-Playing on Mark Athorn, Long ran amok, helping Essendon gain a healthy quarter-time lead and to maintain it.
+Long played perhaps the best game of his career in the 1993 AFL grand final.
+Playing on Mark Athorn, Long ran amok, helping Essendon gain a healthy quarter-time lead and then maintain it.
 By the end of the game, he had amassed 20 kicks and 13 handballs, totalling 33 possessions.
 Long's performance was rewarded with the Norm Smith Medal, which was presented to him by fellow Tiwi Islander Maurice Rioli.

-In the pre-season of 1994 in a practice match against the West Coast Eagles, Long injured his knee, which required 12 months of solid rehabilitation, and he was not seen for the entire 1994 AFL home-and-away season.
+In the pre-season of 1994, in a practice match against West Coast, Long injured his knee, which required 12 months of solid rehabilitation, and he was not seen for the entire home-and-away season.
 In 1995, Long made a triumphant return to AFL football and played almost a full season.
-In the Anzac Day match between Essendon and Collingwood at the MCG, Long claimed to have been racially taunted by Collingwood's ruckman, Damian Monkhorst.
+In the inaugural Anzac Day match between Essendon and Collingwood at the MCG, an incident of racial abuse targeting Long occurred, which was to have a lasting impact on the game.

-The AFL arranged a mediation session between Long and Monkhorst, and, although Long was clearly unsatisfied by the short-term outcome of this meeting, the long-term result was that it set a precedent; consequently, since this incident, there have only been four widely publicised accusations of racial taunts by a player on the AFL field in the proceeding 27 years.

 For the next two seasons, Long needed knee surgery and only took the field seven times.
-He missed the first half of 1998 recovering from the surgery but finished the year strongly, playing in nine games.

-According to the Round 3 AFL Record of 1999, between the beginning of the 1994 and end of the 1998 seasons, Long played only 38 of a possible 119 games.
+He missed the first half of 1998 while recovering from the surgery, but he finished the year strongly, playing in nine games.
+According to the round 3, 1999 edition of the AFL Record, between the beginning of the 1994 and the end of the 1998 seasons, Long played only 38 of a possible 119 games.